HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Improved typing of list-data-manager widget.
+Improved responsiveness of the dual-pane-expander widget.

-Improved UI of list-data-manager.

-Fixed minor bug with list-data-manager view capabilities.